vukics/cppqed/doc/quantumoperator.rst

 Synopsis
 --------

-Let us consider the following example, which displays the full potential of classes :class:`~quantumoperator::Tridiagonal` and :class:`~quantumoperator::Frequencies`: We have a system consisting of :math:`M` subsystems, each featuring a free (in general, non-Hermitian) Hamiltonian, which is diagonal in the given system's Hilbert space.
+Let us consider the following situation, which displays the full potential of the :class:`~quantumoperator::Tridiagonal` class: We have a system consisting of :math:`M` subsystems, each featuring a free (in general, non-Hermitian) Hamiltonian, which is diagonal in the given system's Hilbert space.
 In addition, we have one more term of a special form in the Hamiltonian coupling all the subsystems:

 .. math::
+  :label: HTridiag
   H=H^\text{free}+H^\text{interaction}=&\sum_{m=0}^{M-1}\bigotimes_{k=0}^{m-1}\mathbf{1}_k\otimes\lp\sum_{n_m=0}^{N_m-1}\omega_{m,n}\ket{n_m}\bra{n_m}\rp\otimes\bigotimes_{k=m+1}^{M-1}\mathbf{1}_k\\&+\bigotimes_{m=0}^{M-1}\lp\sum_{n_m=0}^{N_m-1}\alpha^{(0)}_{m,n}\ket{n_m}\bra{n_m}\right.+\left.\sum_{n_m=0}^{N_m-1-K_m}\lp\alpha^{(+)}_{m,n}\ket{n_m}\bra{n_m+K_m}+\alpha^{(-)}_{m,n}\ket{n_m+K_m}\bra{n_m}\rp\rp.

-Here the coefficients :math:`\omega` and :math:`\alpha` are in general complex with the dimension of frequency (:math:`\hbar=1`).
-The :math:`N` are the dimensions of the subsystems' Hilbert space in which the vectors :math:`\ket{n}` form an orthonormal basis.
+Here, the coefficients :math:`\omega` and :math:`\alpha` are in general complex with the dimension of frequency (:math:`\hbar=1`).
+The :math:`N_m`\ s are the dimensions of the subsystems' Hilbert spaces in which the vectors :math:`\ket{n_m}` form an orthonormal basis.

 The Hamiltonian is indeed in a special form because the interaction term is a direct product of such operators acting on the Hilbert spaces of the individual subsystems, whose matrix contains only three diagonals of nonzero elements.
 Hence the name of the class :class:`~quantumoperator::Tridiagonal`, although this usually refers to the case when :math:`K=1`.